SawkaDev/domain-monitor/README.md

 - Add, validate, and manage domains for monitoring
 - Retrieve current DNS records and WHOIS information for monitored domains
-- Access historical DNS and WHOIS changes
+- Access historical DNS and WHOIS changes (we check for updates every 30 minutes!)
 - Real-time updates via message queue system
 - RESTful API with versioning
 - Pagination support for efficient data retrieval